michaeltelford/dotfiles/README.md

 everything with `make install` you can choose individual components.
 For example running `make dotfiles` will only install the symlinks e.g. .bashrc to your home folder.

+You may be prompted for input throughout the install process so keep an eye on it.

 You will likely need to restart any existing shell sessions for changes to take effect.